Ford Mustang SVT Cobra: 1998

 This was also the last year of the return-style fuel system, as it was replaced with a newer returnless system for 1999.

 Paint and interior trim

 The 1998 Cobra was available in five exterior colors,.
 Chrome Yellow was added midyear on the 1998 Cobra.
 The interior choices were the same as before: black cloth, saddle cloth, black leather, and saddle leather.
 However, the leather pattern changed.
 On Cobra convertibles, the vinyl top was again available in black, saddle, or white, and was the same one used on regular Mustang convertibles.

-NOTE: In the table below, paint colors marked with an asterisk (*) were available at midyear.

-Deciphering the VIN codes

-In the table below, the codes in bold are unique to the SVT Cobra for the 1998 model year, and these codes differentiate the SVT Cobra from other 1998 Mustangs.

 1998 SVT Cobra base prices

 All prices below are in United States dollars when the vehicles were sold new at a Ford dealership before any available options were added.